wissem01chiha/wissem01chiha/README.md

 Hi, I'm Wissem.

 I am a Bachelor Mechanical Engineering student.
-My fundamental knowledge lies in rigid body mechanics, structural analysis,
+My fundamental knowledge lies in rigid body mechanics,structural analysis,finite element simulations,
-finite element simulations, and computational dynamics.
+and computational dynamics.
-I am currently focusing on classical linear control systems and exploring
-nonlinear and chaotic behavior.
+I am currently focusing on classical linear control systems and exploring nonlinear and chaotic behavior.
 I have gained experience in robotic modeling, programming, and simulations.
 Currently, my focus is on:
 - Control design of robotic systems using machine learning
 - Identification of critical parameters in robotic manipulators